shubhamk8597/College-Project--Automatic-Question-Generation-From-Educational-Text/README.md

 As Match the column question type uses gap fill question type as basis we can evaluate them together.

-- Evaluation Criteria\n
+- Evaluation Criteria \
-1)Well Formed Questions	-Questions that did not need any edits\n 2)Questions with no sense -Errors due to imporper cleaning,Questions without context \n
+1)Well Formed Questions	-Questions that did not need any edits  \
+2)Questions with no sense -Errors due to imporper cleaning,Questions without context

 ![](https://github.com/shubhamk8597/College-Project-On-going---Automatic-Question-Generation-From-Educational-Text/blob/main/Images/table_mcq_evalve.JPG)